They let me try another hour of this golden EIB microphone.

 I understand.

-And two weeks he was out of there like a shot.
+He was out of there like a shot.

 Mo in Brooklyn.

-Hello, Mo, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

-How are you deciding?
+How are you designed?

 I'm doing terrific.

-Uh we don't get what we pay for.
+We don't get what we pay for.

 And a part of that is the Senate.

-I think we should abolish the Senate because it's non representational.
+I think we should abolish the Senate because it's non-representational.

-What do you think of that, Dominican?
+What do you think of that, Tom?

 Let me put it this way.